-- is there a swimming hole or a beach (think swimming gear and changing facilities)
+- are there any swimming holes or a beach nearby (think swimming gear and changing facilities)

-- is there walking (think shoes, water, fitness)
+- any walking tracks (think shoes, water, fitness)

 - is there power (think cooking and battery charging)

-- is there shade (think sun and heat)
+- we all like shade in the heat (think sun and heat)